NCAR/seqgentools/README.rst

 [NOTES]

-    * "seqgentools" supports indexing of infinite sequences.
+    * "seqgentools" supports randomly accessible indexing of infinite sequences.
     * "Product", "Permutations", "Combinations", "Combinations_with_replacement", "PermutationRange",
       and "CombinationRange" do not accept infinite sequence as their input(s).
     * test codes in "tests" subdirectory could be a good place to start further investigation.